TeamSHIRO/AKL/CONTRIBUTING.md

 # Contributing

 We welcome contributions from the community!

-AKL is a community-based project which mean contributions are accepted.
+AKL is a community-driven project, and we actively welcome contributions.
+Your involvement is essential to our success.

 Whether you're fixing a bug, adding a new feature, or improving documentation, your help is appreciated.
 Here are some guidelines to get you started: